ME-ICA/tedana/docs/included_decision_trees.rst

 external regressors for fits.
 Unlike the minimal tree, components that would be accepted based on :math:`\kappa` & :math:`\rho` criteria can be rejected based on a fit to external regressors.
-Components are rejected if they significant fit a model of external nuisance regressor time series and the fit models a substantial amount of the total variance (node 10).
+Components are rejected if they significantly fit a model of external nuisance regressor time series and the fit models a substantial amount of the total variance (node 10).
 For rejected components, if they also fit a partial model of motion external regressors (node 11), or CSF external regressors (node 12), the outputs are also tagged to say they fit those groups